Dnbo123/practicing-final-project/README.md

-A simple currency converter that ias able to produce real-time currencyc rate changes upon request and display the conversion result
+A simple currency converter that is able to produce real-time currency rate changes upon request and display the conversion result